-I started as a law clerk at the Law Offices of Warner Mendenhall in 2016.
+I started as a law clerk at The Law Offices of Warner Mendenhall, Inc. in 2016.
 Prior to working for Warner, I worked for the Shaker Heights Municipal Court, the City of Westlake Law Department, the Office of the United States Trustee, and for a small firm in Cleveland.
 I was officially hired as an associate with the Law Offices of Warner Mendenhall upon my official admission to the Ohio Bar in November 2017.
-Since then, I have handled a multitude of different cases in eminent domain, municipal law, criminal defense, bankruptcy, qui tam, foreclosure defense, and other general civil matters as both plaintiff’s counsel and defense counsel.
-Warner’s diverse practice has offered me a unique opportunity to gain experience in several different areas of law.
+Since then, I have handled a multitude of different cases in eminent domain, municipal law, criminal defense, bankruptcy, qui tam, foreclosure defense, and other general civil matters as both plaintiff's counsel and defense counsel.
+Warner's diverse practice has offered me a unique opportunity to gain experience in several different areas of law.

 As of June 2020, I was admitted to practice law in the State of Massachusetts.